-Discuss briefly the Company's policies on the following business conduct or ethics affecting directors, senior management and employees:
+1) Discuss briefly the Company's policies on the following business conduct or ethics affecting directors, senior management and employees:

-Business Conduct & Ethics Directors Senior Management Employees Conflict of Interest The Company's Code of Business Conduct and Conflicts of Interest Policy require employees to make a conscious effort to avoid conflict of interest situations; that his judgment and discretion is not influenced by considerations of personal gain or benefit.
+Business Conduct & Ethics Directors Senior Management Employees 1.
+Conflict of Interest The Company's Code of Business Conduct and Conflicts of Interest Policy require employees to make a conscious effort to avoid conflict of interest situations; that his judgment and discretion is not influenced by considerations of personal gain or benefit.
 A conflict of interest may also occur because of the actions, Same Same employment, or investments of an immediate family member of an employee.
-2. Conduct of Business and Fair Dealings The Company's employees that recommend, endorse, or approve the procurement or / sale of goods and services should make a conscious effort to avoid any conflict of interest situation in transactions that they are involved in.
-Same Same 3.
-Receipt of gifts from third parties The Company allows the acceptance of gift only during the Christmas Season.
+2. Conduct of Business The Company's employees that recommend, Same Same and Fair Dealings endorse, or approve the procurement or / sale of goods and services should make a conscious effort to avoid any conflict of interest situation in transactions that they are involved in.
+3. Receipt of gifts from The Company allows the acceptance of gift only Same Same third parties during the Christmas Season.
 There is no restriction in the value of the gift accepted.
 However, accepted gift with estimated value over Php2,000 must be disclosed to the Conflicts of Interest Committee.
-Same Same 4.
-Compliance with Laws & Regulations The Company ensures that all transactions comply with relevant laws and regulations.
-Any deficiencies are immediately rectified.
-Same Same 5.
-Respect for Trade Secrets/Use of Non- public Information The Company has policies that ensure proper and authorized disclosure of confidential information.
+4 Compliance with The Company ensures that all transactions 4.
+Compliance with comply with relevant laws and regulations.
+Any Same Same Laws & Regulations deficiencies are immediately rectified.
+5. Respect for Trade The Company has policies that ensure proper Same Same Secrets/Use of Non- and authorized disclosure of confidential public Information information.
 Disclosures to the public can only be done after disclosure to the SEC and PSE by the Company's authorized officers.
-Same Same 6.
-Use of Company Funds, Assets and Information Employees are required to safeguard Company resources and assets with honesty and integrity.
+6. Use of Company Employees are required to safeguard Company Same Same Funds, Assets and resources and assets with honesty and Information integrity.
 Employees must ensure that these assets are efficiently, effectively, and responsibly utilized.
-Same Same 7.
-Employment & Labor Laws & Policies The Company's Human Resources Unit ensures compliance with employment and labor laws and policies.
-Same Same 8.
-Disciplinary action Violation of any provision of the Code of Business Conduct may result to disciplinary action, including dismissal and reimbursement for any loss to the Company that results from the employee's action.
+7. Employment & The Company's Human Resources Unit Same Same Labor Laws & ensures compliance with employment and Policies labor laws and policies.
+8. Disciplinary action Violation of any provision of the Code of Same Same Business Conduct may result to disciplinary action, including dismissal and reimbursement for any loss to the Company that results from the employee's action.
 If appropriate, a violation may result in legal action against the employee or referral to the appropriate government authorities.
-Same Same 9.
-Whistle Blower Any employee may discuss or disclose in writing any concern on potential violation of the Code of Business Conduct with the Conflicts of Interest Committee.
-Same Same 10.
-Conflict Resolution The Conflicts of Interest Committee submits recommendations to the Chairman on courses of action to be taken on conflicts of interest situations.
-Same Same
+9. Whistle Blower Any employee may discuss or disclose in writing Same Same any concern on potential violation of the Code of Business Conduct with the Conflicts of Interest Committee.
+10. Conflict Resolution The Conflicts of Interest Committee submits Same Same 0. recommendations to the Chairman on courses of action to be taken on conflicts of interest situations.
+1 1